 Time has a way of slowing down during an accident or emergency.
 For environmental safety and health professionals, that phenomenon is important.
 Once a safety incident happens, the clock starts ticking, and every second counts.
 The longer it takes to act, the worse the consequences, both in terms of worker well being and organizational liability.

-“Workplace injuries are a major cost for employers, and mitigating the incident from the moment it happens can have lasting effects, Ken Wells, president of Lifeline Strategies, told attendees at Safety 2018 in San Antonio.
+“Workplace injuries are a major cost for employers, and mitigating the incident from the moment it happens can have lasting effects, Ken Wells, president of Lifeline Strategies.

 At a cost of $60 billion per year to companies across the United States, action should be taken immediately.
 The most important thing is to take care of the worker and get [them] the help they need.”

 Do you know what to do immediately after a worker injury?